denisaapopa/mines-play-controller-sdk/README.md

 ### `AutoManualPlayProvider`

-The `AutoManualPlayProvider` wraps the PlayController, managing both manual play and autoplay.
+The `AutoManualPlayProvider` wraps the MinesPlayController, managing both manual play and autoplay.
 It uses React Context to provide game state and actions throughout the component tree.

 🔹 **Features of `AutoManualPlayProvider`**:
 - **Manages Game Mode**: Switches between MANUAL and AUTOPLAY.